Drought Damage Can Affect Crop Insurance Yields

-For MPCI policies the volume of crop delivered is first corrected to a standard moisture percentage, such as 15 percent for corn and 13 percent for soybeans.
+For MPCI policies the volume of crop delivered is first corrected to a standard moisture percentage, such as 15% for corn and 13% for soybeans.
 The total number of bushels produced is then reported to the insurance agent.
-However, when grain has been affected by drought the volume of grain may be adjusted for low quality discounts.
-A quality adjustment factor is computed based on three factors:
+However, when grain has been affected by drought the volume of grain may be adjusted for low quality discounts:

-- If grain receives a “sample” grade due to excessive kernel damage or broken kernels and foreign material, a discount of 9.9 percent is assigned.
+- If grain receives a "sample" grade due to excessive kernel damage or broken kernels and foreign material, a discount of 8.5% is assigned.
 Additional discounts may be applied if a musty, sour or otherwise objectionable odor is detected.

 - Additional discounts are taken if the grain has a low test weight, beginning at samples testing lower than 49 pounds per bushel for both corn and soybeans, down to 46 pounds for corn or 44 pounds for soybeans.

-- Excessive kernel damage, beginning at damage in excess of 10 percent for corn and 8 percent for soybeans, up to 35 percent kernel damage for either crop, results in a further discount.
+- Excessive kernel damage, beginning at damage in excess of 10% for corn and 8% for soybeans, up to 35% kernel damage for either crop, results in a further discount.

-The quality adjustment factor is equal to the total of the discounts subtracted from 100 percent.
+The quality adjustment factor is equal to the total of the discounts subtracted from 100%.
 If damage is in excess of the “chart values” for either low test weight or kernel damage, the discount will be based instead on the price discount assessed by the buyer of the grain compared to the local market price on the same day.
-For example, if the local market price for corn is $7.20 per bushel and the buyer offers only $5.40 for damaged corn, the volume of grain reported for crop insurance purposes will be reduced by 25 percent, equal to the price discount.
-Production that is not saleable will have a default discount factor of 50 percent.
+For example, if the local market price for corn is $3.20 per bushel and the buyer offers only $2.40 for damaged corn, the volume of grain reported for crop insurance purposes will be reduced by 25%, equal to the price discount.
+Production that is not saleable will have a default discount factor of 50%.

 Additional discounts may be taken if substances such as aflatoxin, vomitoxin or fumonisin are detected in the grain.
-Each substance has a separate discount table, ranging up to 40 percent for aflatoxin and fumonisin and 45 percent for vomitoxin.
+Each substance has a separate discount table, ranging up to 40% for aflatoxin and fumonisin and 45% for vomitoxin.
 Samples tested for aflatoxin must be obtained before grain is placed into storage, either from standing corn or grain coming out of the field, and tested by an approved testing facility.
 MPCI policies cover production losses, but not storage losses.
 No insurance indemnity payments will be made for quality problems discovered after the grain is placed in storage.
-A fact sheet that describes aflatoxin testing procedures and contains a list of approved testing facilities can be obtained from the St. Paul office of the Risk Management Agency (RMA) at http://www.rma.usda.gov/fields/mn_rso/2012/2012aflatoxin.pdf.
+The St. Paul office of the Risk Management Agency (RMA) fact sheet describes aflatoxin testing procedures and contains a list of approved testing facilities.

-The bushels of production at the standard moisture level will be reduced by the sum of the quality adjustment factors to arrive at the “production to count” bushels.
+The bushels of production at the standard moisture level will be reduced by the sum of the quality adjustment factors to arrive at the "production to count" bushels (Example 1).
 These bushels will be used to settle claims for any MPCI policy, and to calculate actual production history (APH) yields for future policies.

 Details about the quality discounts applied for damaged or tainted grain can be found in the “special provisions” section of a standard MPCI crop insurance policy.
-You can also consult your licensed crop insurance agent or insurance provider, or the RMA fact sheet “Loss Adjustment Procedures for Aflatoxin” at http://www.rma.usda.gov/pubs/rme/2012aflatoxinfs.pdf.
+You can also consult your licensed crop insurance agent or insurance provider, or the Actuarial Information Browser.

 , retired economist.